 Students must complete a summer school aid application, which is available through Student Financial Services, and applications must be processed before the summer session in which you are taking courses ends.

-University College students will find additional information on the University College website.
+University College students will find additional information on their website.

 WashU Employee Tuition Benefits